Overview

 • Hybrid delivery

-Emerging Leaders London will be run as a hybrid programme delivered in person (in central London) and online.
+Emerging Leaders London will be run as a hybrid programme, delivered mainly in person (in central London), with some sessions online.

 England